 - Multimedia Artists and Animators

 Screenwriters draft scripts for film and television productions, sometimes working in teams to create original stories or adapt other media, such as novels, for the screen.
-Screenwriters may work full or part time.
+Screenwriters may work full time or part time.
 Freelance writers keep their own hours, while writers attached to a specific project coordinate their schedules according to production needs.

 Master's Degree in Film